srfarley/sencha-couch/README.md

 Sencha Touch's base classes are similar enough where it might work out of the box, or with minor changes.

 Running The Specs
 -----------------

 The specs are run using Jasmine, and hosted from a CouchDB server using CouchApp.
-This is the  excepted deployment configuration of an application using SenchaCouch.
+This is the  excepted deployment configuration of an application using SenchaCouch, and serves as an example of how to build your own application.

 1. Install CouchDB, create a database called `sencha_couch_test`.
 Install CouchApp.
 If you did not install CouchDB to localhost, modify `test/.couchapprc` to point to the correct database.
 These instructions assume localhost.

-1. Due to license restrictions, Ext JS cannot be included as part of this project, so [download](http://www.sencha.com/products/extjs/download) your own distribution and copy the ext-all-dev.js file into the `test/_attachments/lib/extjs` directory.
+1. Due to license restrictions, Ext JS cannot be included as part of this project.
+You should [download](http://www.sencha.com/products/extjs/download) your own distribution and copy the ext-all-dev.js file into the `test/_attachments/lib/extjs` directory.

 1. Change to the `test` directory and run `couchapp push local` to copy the Jasmine specs to CouchDB.

 1. Browse to `http://localhost:5984/sencha_couch_test/_design/test/run.html`, and the specs will launch immediately.

 Acknowledgements
 ----------------
-- Shaun Avery
+- I was inspired to develop this project after watching Shane Avery's [fantastic video tutorials](http://averydc.com/ee/index.php/blog/couchdb_extjs4_a_winning_combination) on combining Ext JS and CouchDB.
+Thanks, Shane!
-- Guy on Sencha Forum
+- Thanks also to Clint Harris, who posted some [very helpful code](http://www.sencha.com/forum/showthread.php?152106-Model.save%28%29-breaks-if-server-doesn-t-respond-with-updated-record-data) on the Sencha Forum.

 License
 -------